RobloxHackingProject/Roblox-Instance-to-luau/README.md

 # Roblox Instance To Luau
-Code that can convert Roblox studio instances into code compatible with Roblox Injectors.
+A Roblox Studio plugin that can convert Roblox studio instances into code compatible with Roblox Injectors.
 Currently only supports these Instances:
 * Part
 * Decal